On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Converse Results

+by using independent and identically distributed single letter Gaussian code-books, while optimizing the corresponding weighted sum-rate over bandwidth allocation (between phases) and power allocation (between messages/phases).
+This means in such an optimally enlarged region, if any of the rates exceed the mutual information terms on the right hand sides of \ref{RE1V} to \ref{RE5V}, the error probability for $(\mathtt{u}_1,\mathtt{v}_1)$ and/or $(\mathtt{u}_2,\mathtt{v}_2)$ will be bounded away from zero. \end{proof}

-Next, it will be shown that the Han-Kobayashi (HK) achievable rate region, upon shrinking its feasible region by imposing some restrictive but consistent constraints, achieves the boundary of the capacity region.
+Next, it will be shown that the Han-Kobayashi (HK) achievable rate region, after potentially restricting its feasible set through the imposition of additional but consistent constraints, attains the boundary of the capacity region.